 Just over a year later, I was appointed Editor in Chief of ELLE Decoration UK, a tenure that lasted for 13 years (May 2004 – August 2017).

 Although my philiosopy of home was crystallizing, now I was too busy working to write it down.
 Instead, I let the magazine be my voice.
 And it was an utter priviledge to work with such an amazing team, and to be able to create what we did.

 In this role I witnessed the rise and demise of many a trend, and I saw inside hundreds of homes.
 The ones I chose to publish deliberately covered a variety of looks, styles, sizes and locations.
 However, they always had one thing in common.
 They were homes that their owners absolutely loved.
 That were consistent in their individuality from front to back.
 And that were showered with attention and affection accordingly.

 They were tangible expressions of the homeowner’s pleasure at simply being at home, and crucially, regardless of their style, they were homes that left you feeling uplifted and inspired.
 You wanted to be there.
 And this desire to stop and be still in the place that you call home, I knew from hard toil and experience was absolutely crucial to creating a space that truly sustains and heals.

 The final pieces of my personal journey then were growing interests in the power of meditation, mindfulness and the psychological effects of colour.
 Alongside an increasing curiosity for the teachings of Buddhism.
 Also research into the traditional culture and ways of Japan.
 There is an underlying sensibility to both outlooks that speak to me of quiet contemplation and considered living.
-Many learnings from both are incorporated into the #happyinside way.
+Many learnings from both were incorporated into my book.